crossbario/crossbar/crossbar/crossbar/templates/hello/php/README.md

 ## How to hack

-All Erlang backend code is in `./src/*`.
+All PHP backend code is in `client.php`.
 All JavaScript frontend code is in `./web/index.html`.